lukepark327/eth-ghost-sol/README.md

 ## ToDo: Pruning

-It requires too many fees(gas) to contain all tree's nodes, so we have to prune some useless branches.
+It requires too many fees(gases) to contain all tree's nodes, so we have to prune some useless branches.
 Fortunately, Ethereum adopts not GHOST but
 **modified GHOST protocol**
 which covers only seven levels in the height of blockchain, and requires ten confirmations to achieve finality[[5]](https://github.com/twodude/ghost-relay/blob/master/README.md#references).